-Here for the first time, we quantify the amount and type of OC supplied by two rivers and its distribution in the surficial sediments (top two meters) of different turbidity current sub-environments (e.g. channel floor, overbanks, lobe, distal basin) across a river-fed fjord.
+Here for the first time, we quantify the amount and type of OC supplied by two rivers and its distribution in the surficial sediments (top two meters) of different sub-environments (e.g. channel floor, overbanks, lobe, distal basin) across a river-fed fjord.
 This study then shows how OC is unevenly distributed within a fjord, and illustrates how OC distribution and burial is dependent on turbidity current processes.
 Insights into how OC is distributed have wider implications for understanding OC burial by turbidity currents in locations other than fjords, for which there are also very few detailed OC budgets from river sources to marine sinks.
 Therefore, we compare our Bute Inlet results with available information on how OC is distributed in sandier or muddier sub-environments of other turbidity current systems, i.e. Gaoping (Kao et al., 2014, Liu et al., 2016), Ganges-Brahmaputra (Galy et al., 2007, Lee et al., 2019), Congo (Baudin et al, 2020).
 This comparison highlights whether similar or contrasting OC burial patterns emerge more generally.

 The main objective of this paper is to constrain OC fluxes from source-to-sink in Bute Inlet by answering the following questions: 1) How much OC is delivered by the two rivers discharging into Bute Inlet?
 2) How much and what type of OC is present in the Bute Inlet sub-environments?
 3) What is the terrestrial OC burial efficiency of Bute Inlet and how does it compare with other fjords?
 Finally, we discuss the study in a wider global context, and thus compare our results from Bute Inlet with (non-fjord) deep-sea turbidity current systems.